What is Legal Tech, and How Is It Changing the Legal Industry?

 Legal technology is a branch of technological innovation that targets and affects the legal sector specifically.
 The considerable pace of new invention in tech sectors – bolstered by government investment in UK-based innovation and growth – has highlighted some avenues of innovation that could change the face of the legal profession, streamlining judicial processes and helping firms during discovery.

-However, in concert with the rapid pace of new technology that benefits legal practise, the technology’s legal implications are also being raised.
+However, in concert with the rapid pace of new technology that benefits legal practice, the technology’s legal implications are also being raised.
 With a technological landscape that has far outstripped the remit of conventional law, demand for technology lawyers has increased to enable businesses and lawmakers to navigate new tech possibilities.

 But what legal tech solutions are emerging in the sector?
 The legal profession is famously averse to major upheaval and change, but there are some innovations which could change legal processes permanently and for the better.